 There are many treatment possibilities when it comes to curing toenail fungus.
 Unfortunately, the internet is home to many toenail fungus solutions that just don’t work.
 One of these toenail fungus “solutions” is bleach.
-It is a myth that bleach can kill bacterial infections such as ringworm and poison ivy, and it is a myth that it can cure toenail fungus.
+It is a myth that bleach can kill bacterial infections, ringworms, poison ivy irritation, and cure toenail fungus.
 In fact, Clorox bleach can actually cause a skin infection if you pour it on your skin, and it might even result in a painful chemical burn.

 This should make perfect sense.
 If the intended use for something is not the way you are using it, this probably means that you shouldn’t use it at all.
 The intended use for bleach is not treating toenail fungus.
 As such, if anyone recommends bleach to you to treat toenail fungus, you should kindly decline the recommendation and seek out the advice of a physician instead.
 If you don’t, serious consequences could occur.